 Introduction and Overview

-In the wake of the #MeToo movement, and the most recent #ShitholeDon mental health episode of our President, we believe it is important to firmly and explicitly state that Medicinal Mindfulness is committed to being a Safe Community for all people, including religious, racial and cultural minorities, women, people with disabilities and the LGBTQ community.
-We believe it is our responsibility to be an active voice in this conversation by embodying and promoting important principals of safety and accountability.
+In the wake of the current political environment, we believe it is important to firmly and explicitly state that Medicinal Mindfulness is committed to being a Safe Community for all people, including religious, racial and cultural minorities, women, people with disabilities and the LGBTQ community.
+We believe it is our responsibility to be an active voice in this conversation by embodying and promoting important principles of safety and accountability.

 The psychedelic community is vulnerable to unsafe situations and people.
-There are ample examples of people outside of our community using their positions of authority, either professionally, legally or within family systems, to harm, harass or persecute psychedelic medicine users.
+There are many examples of people outside of our community using their positions of authority; professionally, legally or within family systems, to harm, harass or persecute psychedelic medicine users.
 There are also people who pretend to be members of the psychedelic community who use these medicines in unsafe, manipulative and sexually coercive ways.
-It is important for the psychedelic community to develop safety mechanisms to respond appropriately to harassment and other inappropriate behavior that psychedelic medicine users sometimes face, and in a way that is congruent with our unique needs and culture.
+It is important for all of us to develop, implement and fully support policies that protect our most vulnerable members.

-Medicinal Mindfulness is a small organization with limited resources, and we represent a very complex community in a complex societal environment.
-While we may not have the means to engage the international discourse, at the very least we can support our own members and the local psychedelic community in a way that is in alignment with the core values of psychedelic culture.
+Medicinal Mindfulness is committed to supporting our own members and the local psychedelic community in a way that is in alignment with the core values of psychedelic culture.
 To that end, we have created a Safe Community Committee that will provide oversight and support for our members and our organization.
-Currently, this Committee is comprised of Alison McQueen, MA, LPC, Co-Director of Medicinal Mindfulness and Daniel McQueen, MA, Executive Director of Medicinal Mindfulness.
+Currently, this Committee is comprised of Alison McQueen, MA, LPC, Co-Director and Clinical Director of Medicinal Mindfulness and Daniel McQueen, MA, Executive Director of Medicinal Mindfulness.

-All members and employees of Medicinal Mindfulness are required to sign this document acknowledging understanding, support and compliance.
+All members, training participants and employees of Medicinal Mindfulness are required to sign this document acknowledging understanding, support and compliance.